Every time someone logs into your WordPress site, you have an opportunity to create a great first impression.

 Setting Up Login Redirects by Capabilities in WordPress

 The plugin also allows you to set up login redirects based on user levels and capabilities.
-This is very useful if you are using a plugin to create and manage user roles with custom capabilities in WordPress.
+This is helpful if you want to target specific permissions, such as redirecting Editors who have the publish_posts capability.

 To do this, follow the same steps above by clicking the ‘Add New’ button.

-Then, you need to select the ‘User Capability’ condition from the ‘Rule Condition’ dropdown and choose the user capability from the dropdown list.
+Then, select ‘User Capability’ from the ‘Rule Condition’ dropdown and choose the capability from the list.

 You can also enter an order number if you want to keep your rules organized on the plugin settings page.